How to enter

 • Stand out against the competition

 • Leverage your marketing - through PR and increased brand awareness

 • If you are shortlisted your company logo will feature at the awards ceremony attended by hundreds of the leading names in the industry.

-Best of luck with your entries and we look forward to seeing you at the event on 3 September 2020 at the Park Plaza Westminster Bridge, London, which we are sure, will be a night to remember.
+Best of luck with your entries and we look forward to seeing you at the event on 9 September 2021 at the London Marriott Hotel, Grosvenor Square, which we are sure, will be a night to remember.
 To book a table, please click here.